Latest HoT Picks

 Are there any Hardstyle artists outside the Netherlands?

-Australia has a thriving Hardstyle music scene with artists like Code Black, Toneshifterz, and Audiofreq making their mark in the EDM world.
+Australia has a thriving Hardstyle music scene, with artists like Code Black, Toneshifterz, and Audiofreq making their mark in the EDM world.
 North American artists such as DJ Isaac and D-Block & S-te-Fan, who eventually relocated to the Netherlands, have also contributed significantly.

 Additionally, Art of Fighters from Taiwan gained global popularity.
-While the Netherlands dominates, it's clear that worldwide artists have made key contributions to the genre.
+While the Netherlands dominates, it's clear that artists worldwide have made key contributions to the genre.

 How has Hardstyle influenced other genres?